ntulenev/KafkaCleaner/README.md

 }
 ```

-Also this application could be considered as example how to use Microsoft DI and Serilog in Windows Forms App.
+Also this application could be considered as example of how to use Microsoft DI and Serilog in Windows Forms App.